Home

 This template's agent also runs a startup script, sets environment variables, and provides metadata.

-The startup script installs code-server, a browser-based VS Code app that runs in the workspace.
-We'll give users access to code-server through coder_app, later.
+• Installs code-server, a browser-based VS Code app that runs in the workspace.

-The env block sets environments variables for the workspace.
 We use the data source from coder_workspace to set the environment variables based on the workspace's owner.
 This way, the owner can make git commits immediately without any manual configuration.

-Your template can use metadata to show information to the workspace owner.
-Coder displays this metadata in the Coder dashboard.
-Our template has metadata blocks for CPU and RAM usage.
+• Your template can use metadata to show information to the workspace owner Coder displays this metadata in the Coder dashboard.

 4. coder_app